nodiscc/user.js/README.md

 * Spoofing referers breaks visualisation of 3rd-party sites on the Lightbeam addon
 * Spoofing referers disables CSRF protection on some login pages not implementing origin-header/cookie+token based CSRF protection
 * Blocking 3rd-party cookies breaks a number of payment gateways
+* First-party isolation breaks Microsoft Teams
+* First-party isolation causes HTTP basic auth to ask for credentials for every new tab (see #425)
 * .URL shortcut files will be created with a generic icon
 * OCSP leaks your IP and domains you visit to the CA when OCSP Stapling is not available on visited host
 * OCSP is vulnerable to replay attacks when nonce is not configured on the OCSP responder